 Blog tips: How to Drive Traffic to Old Blog Posts

 Over the last couple of years of blogging, I went through a lot of trial and error in order to find my own style (both in terms of writing and photography) and I absolutely loved the entire process.
 It’s undeniable that with so many blog posts and articles already published, a lot of them get buried under fresh content.
-I’m constantly in the process of updating and sprucing up some of those archived posts .
+I’m constantly in the process of updating and sprucing up some of those archived posts, keeping them fresh.

 There quite a few things you can do in order to bring some traffic to old blog posts- some are less time-consuming than others.
-I know that that with nearly 700 posts published so far, it’s impossible for me to update everything at once.
+I know that that with over 1,000 posts written so far, it’s impossible for me to update everything at once.
 It’s a process- I like taking a few hours out of my week to do some deep-linking, pinning and/or image updating to my posts.

 UPDATING OLD IMAGES